Hi there

 I have worked on so many different publications!
 Here is a little selection of the most recent.

-Cover image of Health: A Political Choice – Solidarity, Science, Solutions
+Cover image of Health: A Political Choice – Building Resilience and Trust

-Health: A Political Choice — Investing in Health For All, edited by John Kirton and Ilona Kickbusch
+Health: A Political Choice — Building Resilience and Trust, edited by John Kirton and Ilona Kickbusch

-G20 Indonesia: The 2022 Bali Summit, edited by John Kirton and Madeline Koch
+G20 Brazil: The 2024 Rio Summit, edited by John Kirton and Madeline Koch

-Cover image of G7 Germany: The 2022 ELmau Summit
+Cover image of G7 Canada: The 2025 Kananaskis Summit

-G7 Germany: The 2022 Elmau Summit, edited by John Kirton and Madeline Koch
+G7 Canada: The 2025 Kananaskis Summit, edited by John Kirton and Madeline Koch

-The Global Governance Project and the G7 Research Group based at the University of Toronto published this background book just before the G7 leaders met at the Elmau Summit in June 2022.
+The Global Governance Project and the G7 Research Group based at the University of Toronto published this background book just before the G7 leaders met in Canada's glorious Kananaskis in June 2025.
 It's available here.

 Howgate Publishing